JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

   `src/wrappers/` directory will be included;
 * the `wrappers/` directory contains a file for each of the supported platforms.
-They are actually mostly identical, with some small differences due to platfomr-specific details.
+They are actually mostly identical, with some small differences due to platform-specific details.
 The wrappers are analyzed in more details in the following section.

 ## The wrappers